Build Stock Trading Strategies That Work For You

 The reason I put this statement into my stock trading strategy is to remind me that the strategy is only as good as the trader.
 It has been well documented, by many trading coaches, that after teaching multiple students the same strategy and then presenting them with a number of trades some of the students will go bankrupt others will break even and others will make a lot of money.
 Thus, it is very clear that the system you use has very little to do with your ultimate profits.
 However, you have to start somewhere.

 Most beginner traders feel that the entry point is the most important part of a stock trading strategy.
 In case you didn’t realize it, from the above paragraph, the trader’s mindset is actually the most important part of all stock trading strategies.
 However, the average trader likely does not want to hear about this, they just want to know how to get into the trade.
-Thus, you could give them an absolutely perfect system and if their mindset is not correct they will lose money and blame the system.
+Thus, you could give them an absolutely perfect system and when their mindset is not correct they will lose money and blame the system.
 It is always easier to find another system than it is to improve your mindset.

 Building Stock Trading Strategies